-My first response to this question from someone is why?
+My first response to this question is why?

 What is their perception of interim executive services?
 What about it do they find attractive?
 What is their level of understanding of what is involved?

 Collectively, these questions address the level of sophistication of an interim executive as described by Goss and Bridson.

 Unless the person is legitimately interested in becoming a sophisticated interim executive, I am done talking with them.

 The reason is that an unsophisticated interim has the potential to cause more problems than they solve and they may be conflicted in the organization(s) they serve.
 I believe an organization that is interested in securing interim assistance deserves a sophisticated interim even if they do not know any better themselves.
 If the interim is not serious about their role as an interim and what they are really looking for is a job or to disrupt a search, I have no further interest in wasting time on them.

 So what is being an interim about anyway?
 First the bad part.